akarve/bip-keychain/pre-bips/steganographic-seeds.md

     1. It is cumbersome to manually enter the results of 100 six-sided die rolls, the minimum number of rolls to surpass 256 bits of entropy.

-    1. Dice rolls are poor for storing secrets since there are usually fewer dice than rolls and since dice are easily mixed up.
+    1. Die rolls are poor for storing secrets since there are usually fewer dice than rolls and since dice are easily mixed up.

         > Compare the effort and portability of these 100 rolls